-This perennial plant is native to tropical regions of Africa, Asia, Australia, the East Indies, the Malay Archipelago, and the Phillipines.
-Though coleus does have flowers, it is used more frequently for its brightly colored leaves that are often bi-colored and can be different shades of green, red, purple, maroon, pink and yellow.
+One of the easiest plants to grow, coleus is a perennial native to tropical regions of Africa, Asia, Australia, the East Indies, the Malay Archipelago, and the Phillipines.
+Though coleus does have flowers, it is used more frequently for its brightly colored leaves that are often bi-colored and can be different shades of green, red, purple, maroon, pink, and yellow.
 Coleus flowers grow on a spike above the plant and are tiny purple or white flowers.
-In northern regions, the plant is used an annual, but in warmer areas it is a perennial.
+In northern regions, the plant is often an annual rather than a perennial.

 Yes, the popular healing herb is also a popular ornamental plant.
 Echinacea refers to nine species of flowering herb plants which are commonly called purple coneflowers (though they also have yellow flowers).
 Coneflowers get their name from the distinctive cone shape their flower petals form – they tend to point downwards – and the cone shaped center of the flower.
 Some species are used for medicinal purposes while others are used in the garden for their color and long-lasting blooms.
 In the garden coneflowers are easy to maintain and multiply rapidly.
 Some species, when appropriate, are also used in prairie restoration.Medicinally, Echinacea is believed to be an immunostimulator.
 It was used by Native Americans to treat the symptoms of the common cold such as cough, sore throat and as an analgesic, and in the 18th and 19th centuries it was used as an overall antimicrobial and to treat snake bites, anthrax, and pain relief.